-8-Week Session Adding a Course Before 5:00 p.m.
-EST on the third Monday after courses begin
+8-Week Session Adding a Course Before midnight EST on the second Tuesday after courses begin (or midnight Wednesday if Monday is a holiday)

 Dropping a Course.
 Students may drop a course through the Registrar's Office until the date in the table below.
 Students should be aware that dropping a course could affect full-time student status, financial aid, and VA benefits.
 Students should consult with the Online Student Services team to evaluate how the dropped course affects credit hour requirements and academic goals.
 They should consult with a financial aid counselor regarding financial implications.
-Students receiving VA benefits must contact Point University's VA Certifying Official before dropping the course.
+Students receiving VA benefits must contact Point

+University's VA Certifying Official before dropping the course.
 Dropped courses do not appear on student transcripts.

-8-Week Session Dropping a Course Before 5:00 p.m.
-EST on the third Monday after courses begin
+8-Week Session Dropping a Course Before midnight EST on the second Tuesday after courses begin (or midnight Wednesday if Monday is a holiday)